| AE6AC

 Figure 5,

 Wire loop used at wire corners to help keep wire shape and proportion.
+The finished

 end point junction is shown below in figure 6.
 A small piece of